Highfivery/zero-spam-for-wordpress/readme.txt

 == Changelog ==

-= 4.9.1 =
+= 4.9.2 =

+* Removed Ninja Form submission support.
+See FAQs for more details.
+* Fix for PHP notice on the log page in the view details modal.
+* Fix for double slashes in the JS URLs.
+* Fix for BotScout not checking IPs
+* Fix for table not found notice on activation

+4.9.1
-* Fix for PHP notice on the modals for spam detections
+Fix for PHP notice on the modals for spam detections

 = 4.9.0 =